 Driving south down the Overseas Highway in Marathon, Florida, on the right-hand side of the road is a large light green building.
-It looks like any number of other small mom and pop hotels on this lengthy stretch of highway.
-This is the Turtle Hospital, where passionate volunteers and a team of doctors and researchers help injured sea turtles.
+It looks like any number of other small mom and pop hotels on this long stretch of highway.
+This little-hidden haven is the Turtle Hospital, where passionate volunteers and a team of doctors and researchers help injured sea turtles.

 The former Hidden Harbor Motel is now home to the Turtle Hospital.
-This unique hospital has four primary responsibilities: Rehabilitation, Research and Release.
+This unique hospital has three primary responsibilities: Rehabilitation, Research, and Release.

 Seven Species of Sea Turtles

 Walking around the gift shop before our tour gave us the chance to learn about these graceful sea creatures.
 There are seven species of sea turtles: green, hawksbill, Kemp’s ridley, leatherback, loggerhead, olive ridley, and the flatback (which only lives in Australia).
 Of these seven species, five of them can be found in the waters of South Florida: green, loggerhead, leatherback, hawksbill and Kemp’s ridley.
 During the summer months, when water activities are at their highest is also when Florida’s sea turtle population is at its highest – approximately 50,000 sea turtles call Florida waters home.

 The largest of these beautiful creatures is the leatherback.
 These massive creatures can grow up to 8′ in length, can travel thousands of miles and dive hundreds of feet into the ocean depths.
 One of the causes for the decline of leatherbacks is a common threat to all sea life – ingestion of plastic bags.
 The rarest sea turtle is the Kemp’s Ridley, named for Richard Kemp of Key West.
 Also the smallest, they grow to approximately 28”.
 South Padre Island, Texas is the only beach in the U.S. where they nest.